Stochastic Reaction Networks Within Interacting Compartments with Content-Dependent Fragmentation: Mathematical Models

+Here $\alpha$ is some positive number.
 Because there are two species, the state space of the network is $\ZZ_{\ge0}^2$.
 If the chain is in state $(e,s)\in\ZZ_{\ge0}^2$, then the next state must be one of $(e+1,s)$ or $(e,s+1)$.
 The rate of this first transition is $1$, and the rate of the second is

 $\triangle$ \end{example}

 Suppose we are given a mass-action CRN $\chem_\Rate$ with $d$ species $\mathcal S$ and reactions $\mathcal R$.
 Then one characterization of the process is as the CTMC on $\ZZ^d_{\ge 0}$ with infinitesimal generator $\mathcal A$ which sends a function $f:\ZZ^d_{\ge 0}\to\RR$ to the function $\mathcal Af:\ZZ^d_{\ge 0}\to\RR$ defined by